 Pacifica Coronavirus Plan

-The following represents our current methods prevention activities, based on the guidelines provided by Centers for Disease Control:
+The following represents our current methods of prevention activities, based on the guidelines provided by the Centers for Disease Control:

 - All employees whose presence on-site is not essential are working from home until further notice.
 Offices will be staffed for limited hours.

 - Actively encourage sick workers/employees – and those displaying flu-like symptoms – to stay home. (“Worker/Employee” means worker or employee for Pacifica Landscapes LLC, our subcontractors, designers, consultants, etc.)

 - Send employees home immediately who show signs and symptoms of flu-like or acute respiratory illness symptoms.

 - Encourage everyone to wash hands with soap and water frequently for a minimum of 20 seconds each time.